 You will need substantial evidence to fight allegations that your lack of helmet usage affected the severity of your injuries.
 Two of the most important pieces of evidence are your medical records and testimony from a medical expert.

-Can Brauns Law assist me with my motorcycle accident injury case?
+Can Brauns Law, PC assist me with my motorcycle accident injury case?

-The Brauns Law team handles all types of accident cases in Gwinnett County, including those involving motorcycle accidents and sticky issues like helmet usage.
+The Brauns Law, PC team handles all types of accident cases in Duluth Georgia, including those involving motorcycle accidents and sticky issues like helmet usage.
 Before devoting himself to helping injured plaintiffs, personal injury attorney David Brauns used to work as an insurance defense attorney.
 He knows how insurance companies think and the tactics they try to use in cases such as this – and how to defend against their strategies.

 David Brauns uses his background, extensive resources, and Type-A personality to help prepare, fight, and win substantial settlements for his clients.